ropensci/tsbox/README.md

 x.dt <- as_dt(x.df)
 ```

-### Use same generic functions for ts,xts,data.frame or data.table
+### Use same generic functions for ts, xts, data.frame or data.table

-All functions start with `ts`,so you use them with auto complete (press Tab).
+All functions start with `ts`, so you use them with auto complete (press Tab).

 ```r
 tsscale(x.ts)  # normalization